 Articles by Bernard Rummel

-Mr. Rummel is trained in experimental psychology and has been working in the Usability and UI Design field for over 20 years.
+Trained in experimental psychology, Mr. Rummel has been working in the Usability and UI Design field for over 20 years.
 After nine years at the German Naval Medical Institute, he joined SAP in 2000, where he is currently responsible for usability testing methodology and participating in the national standardization body DIN.

 Beyond Average: Weibull Analysis of Task Completion Times